Monsters (Agent Carter): Development

 In February 2016, Marvel announced that the seventh episode of the season would be titled "Monsters", to be written by Brandon Easton, with Metin Hüseyin directing.

 Casting

 In February 2016, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Enver Gjokaj, Wynn Everett, Reggie Austin, and Chad Michael Murray would star as Peggy Carter, Edwin Jarvis, Daniel Sousa, Whitney Frost, Jason Wilkes, and Jack Thompson respectively.
 It was also revealed that the guest cast for the episode would include Lotte Verbeek as Ana Jarvis, Bridget Regan as Dottie Underwood, Christopher Allen as Agent Ryan, Kurtwood Smith as Vernon Masters, Ken Marino as Joseph Manfredi, Arielle McFadden as nurse, Tom T. Choi as Doctor Chung and Myles Grier as man.
 Allen, McFadden, and Grier did not receive guest star credit in the episode, while Everett and Austin received guest star credit instead of regular starring.
 Verbeek, Regan, Smith and Marino reprise their roles from earlier in the series.

 Release

-Broadcast

 "Monsters" was first aired in the United States on ABC on February 16, 2016.
+The episode debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.